 The funding priorities outlined in the Consolidated Plan are not targeted to specific areas of the state but are based on the strength of the applications received and local needs.
 Available data underscores that there is significant need for housing throughout Vermont.
 A housing market is typically considered balanced when the rental vacancy rate is around 5%.
-Chittenden County's rental vacancy rate was estimated at just 0.4% in June, 20228, underscoring the severe lack of housing options.
+Chittenden County's rental vacancy rate was estimated at just 0.4% in June, 2022, underscoring the severe lack of housing options.

 One symptom of the limited housing availability is the large number of households who are spending an unaffordable amount on their housing costs.
 A household is considered housing cost burdened when more than 30% of household income is spent on housing cost, and severely cost burdened when housing costs consume 50% or more of household income.
-Per VHFA's Vermont Housing Data Community Profiles, 89,900 households in Vermont (34%) are cost burdened including 37,800 (15%) households with severe cost burdened.
+Per VHFA's Vermont Housing Data Community Profiles, 89,900 households in Vermont (34%) are cost burdened including 37,800 (15%) households with severe cost burden.
 Half of all renter households are cost burdened, and one in four are severely cost burdened.
 The greatest incidence of severe cost burden among renter households was in Orleans County (33%), Grand Isle County (32%), and Chittenden County (29%), and Lamoille County (28%).

 Homebuyers are also feeling the impact of unaffordable home prices and limited availability.
-The median Vermont non-vacation home sold for \$270,000 in 2021, a 10.2% increase from the 2020, and a 19% overall increase from prices in 2019, before the pandemic9.
+The median Vermont non-vacation home sold for \$309,000 in 2022, a 14% increase from the 2021, and a 36% overall increase from prices in 2019, before the pandemic.
 This is the largest single year home price increase seen since 2005.
-Caledonia and Essex Counties have seen unusually high price growth during the pandemic (35% and 31%, respectively); however, Chittenden County still has by far the highest home prices, with the median primary home selling for \$385,000 in 2021.
+Every county has seen unusually high price growth since the outset of the pandemic however, Chittenden County still has by far the highest home prices, with the median primary home selling for \$435,000 in 2022.